wandb/data-flywheel-nvidia/README.md

 evaluator --> results["Weights & Biases Models"]
 ```

-In just a few hours, this automated process built on top of NMP can:
+In just a few hours, this automated process built on top of NeMo microservices can:

 1. Pull data from your Weights & Biases Weave logs.
 1. Group it by task (for example, if you have an agent doing multiple things, each node is a different task).